JAForbes/blog/posts/backbone-to-mithril.md

 The XHR API was a mess, we didn't have the Fetch API or even A+ Promises!
 Backbone seemed to make things easier.
 But all we probably needed was a nice utility function for dealing with network requests.
 Low level enough that we didn't need hooks, but still concise and without boilerplate.

+A lot of the gains we felt we were getting were probably by making our server's API less chaotic, not by using Backbone's API per se.